saksham-malhotra-27/javascript-interview-questions/Objects/Readme.md

 + Mixins are a way to add functionality to a class by mixing in behavior from multiple sources, without using inheritance.
 Instead of creating a deep class hierarchy, you compose a class by adding behavior from different objects.
 + Mixins can be used to share methods across classes or add functionality to objects dynamically.
 + Use `Object.assign(obj.prototype, methods, ...)`
++ Assigning prototypes only deals with shared methods
++ You still need to call constructor
 #### Composition:
 + Composition is a design principle where you build objects by combining simpler components, rather than using inheritance.
 This approach promotes reusability and flexibility.
 + Instead of relying on a rigid inheritance chain, you can combine different behaviors or features in objects as needed.
++ You still need to call constructor

 #### Differences
 ##### Mixin:
 1. Involves adding methods from one object (e.g., o1, o2) to another object or class.